Grld-Andy/Tune8/README.md

 # ***NB : Still in Development***

-todo: id's for each queue song
+todo: do not clear queue if now play clicked on queue